justnelling/Precog/README.md

+# Action points

+23/6/2024

+1. Focusing on text-parser for now: need to get both keywords + summary functionality from scrapegraph-AI
+2. Video-parser next -- feels clunky right now (having to download the video transcript and then analyse that.
+Need to research better way of executing this)
+3. Once we can get the keywords categorisations for both text and video, figure out how we want to organise it into a central store.
+The key here is that we want it modular so its like a file-based bookmark system.

+---

 # Core

 This app aims to be a central, universal bookmarker and knowledge-resource organizer.
 It will be able to intuitively and cohesively see what media you're currently consuming and: